Departments And Divisions

 - Professor of Neuropsychology (in Neurology, in Psychiatry, in the Gertrude H. Sergievsky Center and in the Taub Institute for Research on Alzheimer's Disease and the Aging Brain) at CUMC

-- Director, Neurocognitive Science Division, Department of Neurology
+- Chief, Neurocognitive Science Division, Department of Neurology

 Cognitive Reserve: I am interested in understanding why some individuals show more cognitive deficit than others given the same degree of brain pathology.
 My own research, and that of others in the field, has shown that aspects of life experience, such as educational or occupational attainment, can impart reserve against brain pathology, allowing some people to maintain function longer than others.
 Ongoing imaging studies are designed to explore how this "cognitive reserve" is implemented in the brain.

-Cognitive Intervention in Normal Aging: In parallel studies, we are exploring potential non-pharmacologic interventions that might improve cognition or cognitive/functional outcomes in normal aging.
-These include aerobic exercise and experimental videogames.
+Cognitive Intervention in Normal Aging: We are exploring potential non-pharmacologic interventions that might improve cognition or cognitive/functional outcomes in normal aging.
+Currently we are completeing an aerobic exercise intervention.

-Cognitive Aging: In a new study, we are trying to understand why some cognitive processes are more affected by aging then others.
+Cognitive Aging: We are trying to understand why some cognitive processes are more affected by aging then others.
 Age-related change as measured by cognitive tasks can summarized into four domains, or latent variables.
-We are imaging individuals, from 20 through 80 years of age, with 12 tasks, 3 from each domain, and trying to dermine if we can identify a common neyral substrate for each domain.
+We are imaged individuals, from 20 through 80 years of age, with 12 tasks, 3 from each domain, and trying to dermine if we can identify a common neural substrate for each domain.
 We are now following these people over time to investigate how these netwoks are affected by aging.

 Heterogeneity of Alzheimer's Disease: I am conducting a study designed to explore individual differences in the rate of decline and in the manifestation of cognitive, behavioral, psychiatric, and neurologic features in patients with Alzheimer's disease.
-One aim of the study is to produce algorithms for the prediction of important disease endpoints in individual patients.
+For one aim of this study, we have devloped an algorithm for the prediction of important disease endpoints in individual patients.
 We are also exploring the economic impact of the disease.

 - City University of New York (CUNY) Graduate Center